 Sussex panto!

 Pantomimes are taking place all over Sussex.
-Catch Beauty and The Beast at White Rock Theatre, Hastings (from 15-31 December 2022), Cinderella at The Capitol in Horsham (also on until 31th December) or Beauty and the Beast at the Regis Centre in Bognor Regis (until 31th December).
+Catch Beauty and The Beast at The Capitol in Horsham or Cinderella at the White Rock Theatre, Hastings.
 And if you really don’t fancy panto, then there is always the theatre instead.

 Take a steam train

-The Kent & East Sussex Railway (which runs from Tenterden to Northiam and Bodiam) is operating on the 30th and 31st of December with their Steam into the New Year experiences.
+The Kent & East Sussex Railway (which runs from Tenterden to Northiam and Bodiam) is operating from the 29th of December to the 1st of January 2024.
 Nearby Bodiam Castle is also open between Christmas and New Year so it could be fun to combine a visit to both.
 The Bluebell Railway near Chailey will also be open and they have their Steam Lights event running most days too.
 You need to book at both venues.

 If you like this post about Sussex things to do between Christmas and New Year, you may also like: